92ganesh/Moss-Plagarism-Checker/README.md

 e.g. Hackerrank and Codechef.

 # How to run?
-Just run MOSS.java and make sure you have working internet
+Put files to check in a folder and provide its location in Moss.java then just run MOSS.java and make sure you have working internet